 I work at the University of Minnesota’s Humphrey School of Public Affairs as an Assistant Professor of Leadership and Management.
 I am also an affiliate faculty member at UMN in the Sociology Department, at the Center on Women, Gender, and Public Policy, and at the Interdisciplinary Center for the Study of Global Change (ICGC).
-I am a member of the Public and Nonprofit Leadership Center and a member of the Faculty Committee for the Master’s in Development Practice Program.
+I am a member of the Faculty Committee for the Master’s in Development Practice Program.
 In the Spring of 2020 I will be a residential fellow with UMN’s Institute for Advanced Study.

 PhD Organization Studies, Stanford University (California, U.S.A.)

 PGDip Māori and Pacific Nations Education, Victoria University (Wellington, New Zealand)

 B.A.
 History, Haverford College (Pennsylvania, U.S.A.)

 My commitment to a thriving and active academic career studying and teaching about nonprofit leadership and management was born in the remote hills and congested cities of East Africa.
 At the helm of a grassroots NGO, I oversaw the development of Tanzania’s first rural community education resource center between 1997 and 2004.
 In-so-doing, I worked diligently to balance deep local collaboration, innovative social entrepreneurship, and a sustainable, humane approach to workforce management.
 These rich experiences continue to motivate my work.
 I extend my scholarly research and classroom teaching on these topics by engaging regularly with NGOs, foundations, and community groups to ensure that these insights are translated back into practice.